fotor-2025042422352

 "It was a very difficult weekend for us in Imola.
 George did a great job to finish P4 from an unpromising starting position but with Lewis, we didn't give him the tools or track position to show his true pace.
 Since we returned from Italy, we've learned as much from the weekend as we can and, in parallel, our learning has continued in the wind tunnel and simulations.
 We have found several directions for improving the car, and we will be conducting experiments in Miami to correlate those simulations, and hopefully confirm the development path for the coming races.
 Both drivers have been working in the simulator ahead of Miami and the factories have been busy producing updates for the next races.
 The saying' smooth seas do not make good sailors' comes to mind.
 This team has shown its resilience over many years and the difficult start to this season has lit a fire within every team member, determined to put it right.
 Miami is an exciting new challenge and a complete step into the unknown.
 The track looks demanding, with a real mix of low and high-speed corners, and it's set to be a spectacular showcase for the sport to our growing US fanbase.
 So, we're set for a fantastic event, and we can't wait to see how it all plays out".

-Enrico Sampò, Head of Scuderia Ferrari driving simulator, talks about his work in the stable in the days before the race:
+Enrico Sampò, Head of Scuderia Ferrari driving simulator, discusses his work within the team in the days leading up to the race:

-After many years in the simulator area, Sampò tells how the simulator is also essential in anticipation of the race:
+After many years working in the simulator area, Sampò explains how the simulator is also essential in preparing for the race:

-On Friday, May 6, 2022, is a nice day in Miami where the first ever Miami Grand Prix practice sessions take part.
-In FP1, the championship leader Charles Leclerc sets the quickest time with the soft compound tyres, just 0.071 seconds before George Russell who is driving his fifth Grand Prix Weekend with Mercedes.
-After this first practice session, it seems like the upgrades of the Mercedes, including a new low downforce rear wing, revised front wing and beam wing, are bringing the car to the right direction.
-Actual World Champions Max Verstappen makes the third fastest time with +0.179 seconds to Charles with his Red Bull, after being a fair chunk of the session in the box because of skimming the wall on a green track.
-Behind the first three drivers, there arrives Verstappen’s teammate Sergio Perez as fourth, ahead of Pierre Gasly’s AlphaTauri, which is with his third engine: this means that with the next one he will take a penalty.
-The Ferrari Driver Carlos Sainz fails to take a time on soft tyres and ends in sixth position, because he picked up a puncture into Turn 1.
-With his seventh place, the Williams driver Alex Albon did a very impressive performance on FP1.
+Friday, May 6, 2022, marks the first practice sessions of the inaugural Miami Grand Prix- a memorable day.
+In FP1, Championship leader Charles Leclerc sets the fastest time on soft compound tyres, just 0.071 seconds ahead George Russell, who is contesting his fifth Grand Prix Weekend with Mercedes.
+After this first practice session, the upgrades introduced by Mercedes -including a new low-downforce rear wing, a revised front wing, and a beam wing- appear to be guiding the car in the right direction.
+Reigning World Champions Max Verstappen records the third fastest time, +0.179 seconds to Charles, despite spending a considerable portion of the session in the garage after skimming the wall on a green track.
+Behind the leading trio is Verstappen’s teammate Sergio Pérez in fourth place, ahead of Pierre Gasly in the AlphaTauri, running his third engine of the season: this means that a fourth one will result in a grid penalty.
+Ferrari Driver Carlos Sainz is unable to set a time on soft tyres after he picked up a puncture into Turn 1, ending in sixth position.
+Williams driver Alex Albon delivers a notably strong performance on FP1, finishing seventh place.

-He arrives around 0.1 seconds before the seven times world champion Lewis Hamilton, who has been baulked by traffic in his soft tyre run.
-Kevin Magnussen in ninth position and Daniel Ricciardo completes the top 10 of the drivers of FP1.
-Lando Norris is eleventh behind his teammate, followed by Fernando Alonso in twelfth.
-Zhou Guanyu’s Alfa Romeo is thirteenth, while Valteri Bottas ends up seventeenth, after hitting the barriers rear at Turn 7 and bringing out the red flag.
-Behind Zhou Guanyu, Sebastian Vettel takes fourteenth position, in front of Esteban Ocon in fifteenth position and teammate Lance Stroll in sixteenth.
-The last three drivers of the FP1 are Yuki Tsunoda for AlphaTauri on eighteenth position, who hit the wall but continued the session, Mick Schumacher with the Haas on nineteenth position, while in the end of the field stays Nicholas Latifi in his William, with +4.539 to championship leader Charles Leclerc.
-The Ferrari driver is first in this first ever practice session in Miami, which was an entertaining session with several drivers getting caught out on this 5.412 km, 19-turn track.
-Later in the day, the FP2 session takes part.
-The drivers begin FP2 on medium compounds; the track temperature is 10 degrees Celsius cooler than in FP1.
-After setting the early benchmark on those medium tyres (1'31"463) Ferrari Driver Carlos Sainz brings out the first red flag of the session, crashing into Turn 14 (the entry into the tight chicane) and ends up this session with over 40 minutes remaining in the wall.
-At the end of the session, he affirms:
+He ends the session roughly 0.1 seconds ahead the seven-time World Champion Lewis Hamilton, who encounters traffic during his soft tyre run.
+Kevin Magnussen places ninth, and Daniel Ricciardo completes the top 10 of the drivers.
+Lando Norris finishes eleventh, just behind his teammate, followed by Fernando Alonso in twelfth.
+Zhou Guanyu’s Alfa Romeo is thirteenth, while Valteri Bottas ends in seventeenth place, after hitting the barriers rear at Turn 7 and triggering the red flag.
+Behind Zhou Guanyu, Sebastian Vettel secures fourteenth place, ahead of Esteban Ocon in fifteenth position, and teammate Lance Stroll in sixteenth.
+The final three positions are occupied by Yuki Tsunoda for AlphaTauri in eighteenth -after hitting the wall but continuing the session, Mick Schumacher in nineteenth position, and Nicholas Latifi in his William, finishing +4.539 seconds behind championship leader Charles Leclerc.
+The Ferrari driver is first in this first ever practice session in Miami, which was an entertaining session with several drivers caught out by the 5.412 km, 19-turn track.
+Later in the day, the FP2 session takes place.
+The drivers begin FP2 on medium compounds, and the track temperature is 10 degrees Celsius cooler than in FP1.
+After setting the early benchmark on those medium tyres (1'31"463), Ferrari Driver Carlos Sainz brings out the first red flag, crashing into Turn 14 -the entry into the tight chicane- and ends up this session with over 40 minutes remaining in the wall.
+At the end of the session, he states:

 "Obviously not the best way to start the weekend after a costly snap ended our Friday early.
 Still, I feel the car was competitive and I have confidence in our performance.
 It’s pointless to dwell on today, so we’ll put our full focus on tomorrow and the race.
 The extra work for the mechanics is the worst part, so I’ll definitely speak to them and the rest of the team.
 I look forward to tomorrow".

-Only five minutes later, Red Bull’s Max Verstappen is struggling with his steering, and on the last sector, smoke comes out of his car, so the RB18 has to go to the pits with a hydraulic issue.
-Max Verstappen is not so happy about this session:
+Five minutes later, Red Bull’s Max Verstappen begins experiencing steering issues.
+In the final sector, smoke comes out of his car, forcing the RB18 to return to the pits due to a hydraulic issue.
+Max Verstappen is visibly dissatisfied with the session, stating:

 "We always knew that the warm conditions here in Miami would suit our car better - we've suffered with getting temperature in the tyres at previous races so that's a big factor here.
 The car is running well but it's only Friday, we're not getting carried away.
 It's probably been the most productive Friday we've had this season in terms of learning.
 We know that the porpoising will always be there but maybe it's working at a lower range compared to where we were previously.
 You generally have races that go in your favour and some that go against you - Imola obviously wasn't a strong circuit for us but from what we've seen so far, the car seems to work well around Miami.
 It's a unique circuit, I was a bit unsure how I would take to the slow-speed tight section underneath the bridge, it's a bit of a head-banger through there, but for the rest, they've done an amazing job - undulating in sections, with high-speed corners, I think it's great for the fans".

-Charles Leclerc is satisfied about his performance and the new track in Miami:
+Charles Leclerc expresses satisfaction with his performance and with the new circuit in Miami:

 "It was a good day.
 We focused on building up our pace little by little and learned quite a bit about this new track.
 It is challenging and really nice to drive, with my favourite part being the one from turn 11 to turn 16 in the second sector.
 Things went smoothly on our side and we tested everything we planned to.
 It looks like everyone is close together, which should make for an exciting weekend.
 The asphalt will spice things up.
 There is very high grip on the racing line and very low grip off it, which will make it difficult to overtake.
 It is also rather aggressive on tyres, so it will be important to manage them well throughout the race".

-Behind this two drivers there is Sergio Perez, who takes the third place with +0.212 seconds to Russell, while Lewis Hamilton is fourth and +0.241 seconds behind his team mate Russell.
+Behind these two drivers, Sergio Pérez secures third place, +0.212 seconds behind Russell, while Lewis Hamilton is fourth, +0.241 seconds behind his teammate.
 Lewis Hamilton is optimistic about Miami:

 "Today is just practice and everyone is doing something different, not showing their true pace, so we won't get carried away.
 The car feels similar to me but we seem to be quicker and we've obviously improved in places.
 We still have the bouncing so we haven't cured it but bit by bit, we're improving the car.
 The race is going to be tough, particularly with the tyres overheating and it's very hot for the drivers, I've already lost a couple of kilos today".